-The Electoral Commission informs me that it has asked all returning officers to provide information about their current plans for counting ballot papers at the next UK parliamentary general election.
+The Electoral Commission informs me that it has asked all returning officers to provide information about their current plans for commencing the count at the next UK parliamentary general election.
 This information has been made available in the House of Commons Library.
-In summary, as of 7 January, returning officers for 586 out of 650 constituencies had provided information.
-Of these, 52 do not plan to count ballot papers on the evening of polling day at the general election.
-A further 17 have indicated that they may defer counting if the general election is combined with local authority elections, and 187 were still undecided.
+In summary, as of 7 January returning officers for 586 out of the 650 constituencies had provided information.
+Of those, returning officers in 330 constituencies plan to start counting on polling day, a further 17 will commence counting on polling day unless the general election is combined with local authority elections, 52 have decided to count on the Friday and 187 were still undecided.

 Unfortunately, one of the constituencies that plans to count on Friday is Wellingborough.
 Could my hon.
 Friend recommend to the Speaker’s Committee that the law be changed, so that counts have to be made on a Thursday unless there are exceptional circumstances and tin-pot, upstart little town clerks cannot change things?

 I wish my hon.
 Friend would say what he really feels!
 When the Electoral Commission was set up the House did not give it the power to direct returning officers, and of course, if the law is to be changed that is a matter for this House, not for the Electoral Commission.
 As we know, returning officers are usually the chief executives of local authorities, and Members of Parliament and councillors up and down the land are usually not without influence in working alongside these hard-working and respectable individuals.

 The New Forest constituencies will be doing the right thing, but I hope that the only present occupant of the Treasury Bench, the duty Whip, will have noted the words of my hon.
 Friend the Member for Wellingborough (Mr. Bone).
 We all appear to be in agreement that either we are going to do something about this or we are not, and we are just going to hope.
 Perhaps someone on the Treasury Bench could give some instruction as to the meaning of the law: what does “as soon as is practicable” actually mean?